ali-aljarrah/salla/README.md

 ## Export Products and Categories to Excel

-We are using Laravel's queue system to manage exproting tables to avoid large tables issue on server, So please check the link below to config the server to run the queues: https://laravel.com/docs/11.x/queues#supervisor-configuration
+We are using Laravel's queue system to manage exproting tables to avoid large tables issue on server, So please check this link to config the server to run the queues: https://laravel.com/docs/11.x/queues#supervisor-configuration